PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

   If you are interested in joining, send a private message to any of **Cinnabarit#1341**, **LocalIdentity#9871**, **Yamin#5575** and we'll send you an invitation.

 ### When submitting a pull request:
-* **Pull requests must be made against the 'dev' branch**, as all changes to the code are staged there before merging to 'master'.
+* **Pull requests must be made against the "dev" branch**, as all changes to the code are staged there before merging to "master".
 * Make sure that the changes have been thoroughly tested!
 * Make sure not to commit `./src/Data/ModCache.lua`.
 This is a very large, automatically generated file that is updated in the repository for releases only.
 * There are many more files in the `./src/Data` directory that are automatically generated.
 To change these, instead change the scripts in the `./src/Export` directory.